 Under or over response to the procedure is possible and is seen most often in patients with fairly high prescriptions.
 An enhancement procedure can be performed to remedy this and achieve the desired result.

 I wear bifocals now, will I still need them after the procedure?

 Your distance vision will be corrected with the LASIK procedure.
 Presbyopia is part of the aging process we all experience.
 It develops as the lens of the eye loses some of its flexibility.
 This typically occurs between ages 40-50.
 Mild myopia counteracts presbyopia.
 That is why if you are slightly nearsighted, you can remove your glasses and still be able to read, even after presbyopia sets in.
 After having Laser Vision Correction, your myopia may be gone, but you may need reading glasses to see fine print like other presbyopic people with normal vision.

 You may find that during the healing process, you are a bit light sensitive.
 In addition, halos and glare during night driving may be more noticeable.
 These conditions should decrease with time.

 Do I need to keep my contacts out?
 What about make-up?

 Yes, you need to remove your soft contacts for two weeks prior to the evaluation to determine if you are a candidate.
 If you wear rigid contacts, remove them for three weeks prior to your evaluation.
 Contacts should be removed again 3 days prior to the surgery.
 Do not wear eye make-up for three days prior to or three days after the surgery.

 What is included in the price?

-Included in the price is the pre-procedure testing and consultation, initial drops and medications, and the LASIK procedure.
+Included in the price are the pre-procedure testing and consultations, initial drops and medications, and the LASIK procedure.
 The length of follow-up and needed enhancements are included with some packages.

 What are my payment options?